lbussy/brew-bubbles/docs/assembly/index.rst

 3. Capacitors - These are mounted next.
 Be sure to get them as close to the board as possible since having them stick up changes their intended impact on the circuit.

 4. 8-pin female headers - These are the tallest items on the front side of the board and are the last pieces to go on this side.
 Lightly tack on one pin and make sure the header is straight.
 When you have it positioned correctly, start from the other end, and solder the pins correctly.
 If you have a D1 laying around with the pin headers soldered on it already, using that to steady the parts helps.
 This process is a chicken or the egg choice with the next item.
-The first part to be soldered, either the controller or shield is the most difficult.
+The first part to be soldered, either the controller or shield, is the most difficult.
 After that, you can use the other to steady the headers of the first.
 If you have a breadboard, you may also employ that to steady the parts.

 5. 8-pin male headers - These need to be soldered on the controller board.
 See note on #4 above.